Did you know that there’s a National Cranberry Relish Day? This national day occurs annually on November 22nd.

 Cranberry relish vs cranberry sauce

-If you find yourself wondering what is the difference between cranberry sauce and cranberry relish, don’t worry they’re very easy to tell apart!
+If you’re confused about the difference between cranberry sauce and cranberry relish, don’t worry they’re very easy to tell apart!

 Cranberry sauce also uses fresh cranberries, but it is cooked over heat instead of being made in a food processor.
 It often has a sweeter flavor profile than cranberry relish.